MH99-prog/Disaster_response_pipelines/README.md

-Installation
+# Installation

-The project is supported by Python 3.x (Hint: directly install the Anaconda distribution), libraries and packages:
+The project is supported by Python 3, preferred to directly install the Anaconda distribution.
+Below are a few libraries and packages to install:

     Numpy 1.15.2
     Pandas 0.23.4